aswx12/MTS/README.md

 # StS-TheCreator

-An UI for the StS-modding API allowing users to create cards without programming experience.
+A UI for the StS-modding API allowing users to create cards without programming experience.

 Happy modding!